 Company Mission At Mylan, we are committed to setting new standards in healthcare.
-Working together around the world to provide 7 billion people access to high quality medicine, we: Innovate to satisfy unmet needs; Make reliability and service excellence a habit; Do what's right, not what's easy; and Impact the future through passionate global leadership.
-Business Overview Global Reach: One of the largest pharmaceutical companies in the world today in terms of revenue Develops, licenses, manufactures, markets, and distributes generic, brand name, and over-the-counter ("OTC") products, as well as active pharmaceutical ingredients ("API") One of the industry's broadest product portfolios, including more than 7,500 marketed products globally; supplies antiretroviral therapies to approximately 50% of people being treated for HIV/AIDS in the developing world
+Working together ar the world to provide 7 billion people access to high quality medicine, we: Innovate to satisfy unmet needs; Make reliability and service excellence a habit; Do what's right, not what's easy; and Impact the future through passionate global leadership.
+Business Overview Global Reach: One of the largest pharmaceutical companies in the world today in terms of revenue Develops, licenses, manufactures, markets, and distributes generic, brand name, and over-the-counter ("OTC") products, as well as active pharmaceutical ingredients ("API") One of the industry's breadest product perticipation including more than 7,500 meriliated One of the industry's broadest product portfolios, including more than 7,500 marketed products globally; supplies antiretroviral therapies to approximately 50% of people being treated for HIV/AIDS in the developing world